 If you can’t find your all-purpose cleaner in the kitchen, search in your garage for a phosphate-free cleaner.
 You usually use it to clean your decks and siding.
 TSP-PF would be the designation.
 TSP-PF is an abbreviation for trisodium phosphate-phosphate free.

 What is important is that it has the same strong cleaning and degreasing properties as trisodium phosphate but without the environmental risks associated with phosphate.

 To make this approach work, you’ll also need bleach and hot water.
 Combine a cup of TSP-PF with a quart of fresh bleach and a quart of hot water.
-Pour the solution into the gutter inside to dissolve the stains.
+Pour the cleaning solution into the gutter inside to dissolve the stains.
 After applying the solution, use the scrub brush to scrape the stains.

 4) Cleaning Vinyl Gutters With Dish Soap, Bleach, and Water

-If you have PVC (vinyl) gutters, make your own gutter cleaner by combining Dawn liquid detergent, half a cup of bleach, and two gallons of warm water.
-Or add some dish soap to an already-made bleach-water mixture.
+If you have PVC (vinyl) gutters, make your own gutter cleaning solution by combining Dawn liquid detergent, half a cup of bleach, and two gallons of warm water.
+Or add some Dawn liquid detergent to an already-made bleach-water mixture.

 Apply the solution to both the inside and outside of the gutters.
 Allow it to rest for 10 minutes before scrubbing the gutter with a scrub brush.
 Rinse both sides of the gutter with a garden hose to reveal a gleaming white gutter.

 Key Tips For Cleaning Gutters

 - Rinse the filth away with warm water.

 - Wash and rinse as you go because if dirt and soap dry together, they will bond to the surface and make cleaning much more difficult.